 Members who fail to maintain the requirements as prescribed in (a) (b) (c) (d) will be ineligible to hold office for one full year (August to May).

 Section 2.
 Elected Officers.
-The officers of this organization will be: (a) President, (b) Vice President, (c) Secretary/Treasurer, (d) Director of social media, (e) director of fundraising.
+The officers of this organization will be: (a) President, (b) Vice President, (c) Treasurer, (d) Secretary (d) Public Relations, and (e) Membership Chair.

 Section 3.
 Term of Office.
 The term of office will be one full year (August to May).
 There is the possibility of reelection, provided the student officer continues to meet academic requirements as defined by the Student Organization Recognition Policy.